-- Chair of the Remuneration Committee - Member of the Audit and Compliance Committee - Member of the Property, People and Customer Committee - Member of the Infrastructure Committee
+Chair of the Remuneration Committee

+Member of the Audit & Compliance Committee

-Lisa Brock
+Member of the Infrastructure Committee

-BSc (Hons), MAppFin, ACA, GAICD Director
+Lisa Brock, B.Sc.
+(Hons), MAppFin, ACA, GAICD Director

 Lisa was appointed to the Board as an independent non-executive director on 25 May 2021.
 Lisa has over 20 years senior executive experience with Qantas across a broad range of roles including Executive Manager Qantas Freight, Chief Commercial Officer Jetstar and more recently as Executive Manager Commercial Airports and Procurement.
 Lisa has held a number of other aviation and freight board roles including for Jetstar Pacific, StarTrack Express and Australian Air Express.